Yoga for Leadership™: Cultivating Presence to Impact

 The hip lowers, and the spine lifts.

 You feel stability in the back leg.
+Stretch through the front.
+It’s a blend of strength and vulnerability.

-Hello, old ACL injuries. 😬 They remind me to listen closely, to move deliberately, not forcefully.
+I personally have to pay attention to my knee here.
+Hello, old ACL injuries. 😬 They remind me to listen closely and to move deliberately, not forcefully.

 What this pose teaches me is that forward movement doesn’t require rushing.
+It asks for choice.

-You’re grounded in one place, while intentionally moving toward another.
+There’s a quiet strength in it.
+You’re grounded in one place while intentionally moving toward another.
+This mirrors leadership more than we often admit.

+Many of the leaders I work with aren’t unsure about what to do.
 They’re deciding how to move forward without overreaching, overcommitting, or losing themselves in the process.

-It comes from clarity of direction and a willingness to engage the stretch that comes with growth.
+Low Lunge reminds me that impact doesn’t come from force.
+It comes from clarity of direction and a willingness to engage with the stretch that comes with growth.

 🌱 Leadership Practice

 Notice where you feel ready to step forward.
+Let your foundation support you.

 Take one intentional step, and let alignment guide the action.